Covid 19 coronavirus: Woman twice denied now gets exemption to see dying mother

 They've been waiting in an Auckland hotel ever since.

-She said she can leave the hotel after being tested for Covid-19.
+She said she can leave the hotel after being tested for Covid-19, which she believes will be tomorrow morning.

 READ MORE